-Brava’s cooking technology is uniquely powerful and precise, and we have designed and rigorously tested all Brava cookware for full compatibility with this cooking technology.
+The Brava’s cooking technology is uniquely powerful and precise, and we have designed and rigorously tested all of the Brava's cookware for full compatibility with the cooking technology.

-We have not done this level of testing on third-party cookware (and there are so many different variations out there that it’s really not possible to test them all!), so if you use third-party cookware, there is always some level of risk involved.
-For example, cookware could shatter, warp or melt, which could pose various dangers to you.
-That said, we understand the realities of cooking, so we have worked with our culinary and engineering teams to provide more detail on the level of risk of different types of cookware, as follows.
+We have not done this level of testing on third-party cookware (and there are so many different variations out there that it’s really not possible to test them all), so if you use third-party cookware, there is always some level of risk involved.
+For example, cookware could shatter, warp, or melt which could pose various dangers to you.
+That being said, we do understand the realities of cooking, so we have worked with our culinary and engineering teams to provide more details on the risks of using different types of cookware (see below).

 1. The following are lower-risk types of third-party cookware materials.
 They should generally be OK to use in all cooking modes.
-We have used these in our own homes from time to time.
-But because they are made by third parties, with so many possible material variations, they have not been and cannot be subjected to the same rigorous tests as Brava's own cookware.
+We have used these in our own homes from time to time, but because they are made by third parties, with so many possible material variations, they have not and cannot be subjected to the same rigorous tests as the Brava's own cookware.
 As a result, we cannot guarantee performance or safety.

 - Cast iron, uncoated